Scatter Plot

 JCL Bands

-Turning on the Joint Confidence Level (JCL) bands gives you a quick overview of how likely you are to end up in different sections of the plot.
+By turning on the Joint Confidence Level (JCL) bands you can get a quick overview of how likely you are to end up in different section of the plot.

-Change the coloring scheme in the Chart Settings section in the bottom left corner to turn them on.
-When JCL bands are selected, the iteration dots are color codes that depend on their JCL.
-The band limits are based on the focus percentiles you can set in the Options section.
+To turn them on you change the coloring scheme in the Chart Settings section in the bottom left corner.
+When JCL bands is selected the iteration dots are color codes depending on their JCL.
+The band limits are based on the focus percentiles that you can set the in the Options section.

-In the example below, we see a 20% chance of finishing in the green zone, a 50% chance of finishing in the yellow or green zone, an 80% chance of finishing in the orange, yellow or green zone, etc.
+In the example below we see that there’s a 20% chance of finishing in the green zone, a 50% chance of finishing in the yellow or green zone, an 80% chance to finish in the orange, yellow or green zone etc.

 Scatter Plot with JCL bands visible.{height="" width=""}